European Web Accessibility Laws and Policies establish several products and services that must be accessible in Europe.

 The EU Web Accessibility Laws and WCAG 2.0/2.1 Compliance

-Given that European Accessibility Act gave a complementary reference to existing EU legislation for accommodating people with disabilities- the EU Web Accessibility Directive (EN 301 549) for ICT-related products and services, it is important to note that the European Accessibility Act also makes use of the WCAG guidelines.
-Currently, EU states that have adopted and transposed the accessibility requirements to their regulations have it limited to government and public sector websites and is based on the WCAG 2.0/2.1 standard.
+Given that the European Accessibility Act gave a complementary reference to existing EU legislation for accommodating people with disabilities- the EU Web Accessibility Directive (EN 301 549) for ICT-related products and services, it is important to note that the European Accessibility Act also makes use of the WCAG guidelines.
+Currently, EU states that have adopted and transposed the accessibility requirements to their regulations have it limited to government and public sector websites and are based on the WCAG 2.0/2.1 standard.
 On an individual member state level, however, requirements for public website accessibility are present in Austria, Denmark, France, Germany, Ireland, Italy, Lithuania, Netherlands, Portugal, Spain, and the United Kingdom.
 In general, there are no requirements for the accessibility of private-sector websites within EU member states except the United Kingdom but the two regulations will ensure organizations that work or do business with or provide products or services to the government provide reasonable access to whatever the company produces or services rendered.

-Together, the EU Web Accessibility Directive and the European Accessibility Act aims to put an end to the fragmentation in the EU web accessibility market.
+Together, the EU Web Accessibility Directive and the European Accessibility Act aim to put an end to the fragmentation in the EU web accessibility market.
 The two laws will ensure European companies and organizations are now compelled to act towards ensuring their digital assets are accessible to everyone, including people with disabilities.
 The Europe-wide laws on public sector accessibility enable everyone to read, understand, and complete administrative procedures on public sector websites and mobile applications.
-This means web and online services/businesses must perform an accessibility audit of their website to identify where there are barriers for people with disabilities, provide accessibility statements on the website and plan for remediation, necessary to meet the standards.
-In other words, they must use WCAG 2.1 Level AA checklist to be easily perceivable, operable, and understandable, thereby greatly improving access to products in the market to over 80 million Europeans with disabilities.
+This means web and online services/businesses must perform an accessibility audit of their website to identify where there are barriers for people with disabilities, provide accessibility statements on the website, and plan for remediation, necessary to meet the standards.
+In other words, they must use the WCAG 2.1 Level AA checklist to be easily perceivable, operable, and understandable, thereby greatly improving access to products in the market for over 80 million Europeans with disabilities.

 Fancy the EU Web Accessibility Laws in a presentation?
 Follow it on our SlideShare.

-Time to be compliant is now!
+The time to be compliant is now!